vandeplaslab/Moran_Imaging/README.md

 ### Tutorials

-The paper corresponding to the Moran_Imaging Python package is "Spatial Dependence and Heterogeneity in Multiplexed Molecular Imaging Data: Moran Quadrant Maps for Tissue Domain Segmentation and Colocalization Analysis" by Léonore E. M. Tideman, Felipe A. Moser, Jacquelyn Spathies, Katerina V. Djambazova, Cody R. Marshall, Eric P. Skaar, Matthew S. Schrag, Lukasz G. Migas, Jeffrey M. Spraggins, and Raf Van de Plas (2025).
+The paper corresponding to the Moran_Imaging Python package is "Spatial Dependence and Heterogeneity in Multiplexed Molecular Imaging Data: Moran Quadrant Maps for Tissue Domain Segmentation and Colocalization Analysis" by Léonore Tideman, Felipe Moser, Jacquelyn Spathies, Katerina Djambazova, Cody Marshall, Eric Skaar, Matthew Schrag, Lukasz Migas, Jeffrey Spraggins, and Raf Van de Plas (2025).
 Follow our instructions to reproduce our results.

 1. Install the Moran_Imaging package from PyPI.